xNicklaj/EldenBackup/README.md

 - `LimitTimeoutBackups`, this option allows Elden Backup to only keep a certain number of timeout backups in the backup folder when set to a value greater than zero.
 By default this is set to `0`.
 - `LimitAutoBackups`, this option allows Elden Backup to only keep a certain number of auto backups in the backup folder when set to a value greater than zero.
 By default this is set to `0`.
 - `UseSeamlessCoop`, set this to true if you're using the [SeamlessCoop](https://www.nexusmods.com/eldenring/mods/510) mod by [LukeYui](https://www.nexusmods.com/eldenring/users/49594931?tab=about+me).
 This app was made with SeamlessCoop in mind, as some of its mechanics might break quest triggers, therefore this is set to `true` by default.
+- `SavefileDirectory`, set this to your EldenRing save path.
+The application should be able to find the savefiles automatically, but in case it doesn,'t, this is what you can change.
+Defaults at `'%appdata%\EldenRing\SteamId\'`.
+- `SteamId`, set this to your SteamId if you have multiple steam accounts logged in your installation.
+This is enabled only if SavefileDirectory is kept at its default value.
+The default value of SteamId is `0`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>